Read our 2017 Report Card for Herrera Beutler.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Herrera Beutler is shown as a purple triangle. (analysis methodology)
+Herrera Beutler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jaime Herrera Beutler sits on the following committees:

 House Committee on Appropriations

 - Vice Chair, Subcommittee on Financial Services and General Government